Hokuhoku Line: Services

 Originally, the line acted as a connecting route to the Jōetsu Shinkansen at Echigo-Yuzawa Station.
 Upon the opening of the Hokuriku Shinkansen on 14 March 2015, the limited express services Hakutaka of the line, which had run from 1997 with an average daily ridership of 6,900 passengers, were withdrawn.
-Since then, a daily special rapid service Snow Rabbit has been served, instead of Hakutaka.
+Since then, a daily special rapid service Snow Rabbit has been served, instead of Hakutaka, until 18 March 2023, where all rapid service has been discontinued.

 Trains from Muikamachi are described as down-bound, whereas those from Saigata are described as up-bound.

+Active service

 Local Service

-16 return trips are operating each day, including one up-bound through service from Arai of the Myōkōhaneuma Line.
-Some trains running on Sundays are designated as Yumezora, in which movies will be played when the trains are going through a tunnel.
+17 return trips are operating each day, with additional 1 service operating on weekends and holidays.
+Two return trips running on Sundays are designated as Yumezora, in which movies will be played on the ceiling of the train when the trains are going through a tunnel.
 Since the discontinuation of Hakutaka in 2015, required trip time is reduced by 10 minutes.
 Through-trains to and from JR Lines do not stop at some stations of the Jōetsu Line and Shin'etsu Main Line.